johnno1962/GitDiff/README.md

 This Plugin is also available through the [Alcatraz](http://alcatraz.io/) meta-plugin and was developed using the [Xprobe Plugin](https://github.com/johnno1962/XprobePlugin) for Xcode plugin developers.

+NOTE: GitDiff doesn't work if you are not showwing line numbers in the Xcode Editor.

 ### MIT License

 Copyright (C) 2014 John Holdsworth